mjosaarinen/pqcbench/README.md

 options etc.

-With the default timeout options the script will currently run for about half an hour while it covers 112 variants:
+With the default timeout options the script will currently run for about half an hour while it covers more than a hundred variants listed in `testable_kem.lst` (included):
 ```
 ./test_kems.sh testable_kem.lst reports/mysystem-kem.txt
 ```
-The script generates running output to `/dev/tty` in addition to the report file, so redirecting the output of the script is pointless.
+The script generates running output to `/dev/tty` in addition to the report file at `reports/mysystem-kem.txt`, so redirecting the output of the script is pointless.

 The output format is fairly simple.
 The first column always gives a numeric timing in seconds. *KEX Total* is simply the sum of time taken by *KEM KeyGen* (Key Generation), *KEM Encaps* (Encapsulation), and *KEM Decaps*